owanhunte/ethereum-solidity-course-updated-code/inbox/README.md

 - The line `const { abi, evm } = require("./compile");` replaces the `const { interface, bytecode } = require("./compile");` line that's found in the course example, and we access the bytecode object via `evm.bytecode.object`.
 - Instead of hard-coding the account mnemonic and Infura endpoint as is done in the course's deploy script, I'm storing and referencing these via environment variables.
 - A [Goerli Infura](https://app.infura.io) endpoint (stored in the `process.env.GOERLI_ENDPOINT` environment variable) is passed to `HDWalletProvider` instead of a Rinkeby endpoint since the Rinkeby network no longer exists.
 So when copying your endpoint from the Infura dashboard, remember to grab the Goerli Ethereum endpoint.
 - The `dotenv` package is used to read these environment variables from a `.env` file.
-Create that file locally in the root of this inbox folder and copy the contents of `.env.example` into your `.env` file.
+Create that file locally in the root of your inbox folder and copy the contents of [`.env.example`](./.env.example) into your `.env` file.
 Set `ACCOUNT_MNEMONIC` and `GOERLI_ENDPOINT` in your `.env` file appropriately. **DO NOT use a mnemonic for an account/wallet with real money or Ether associated with it!**
 - To prevent the deployment from hanging, the statement `provider.engine.stop();` is added at the end of the `deploy` function definition.

 ## That's all for now

 That about covers things where the updates to the Inbox smart contract and Node.js project are concerned.
-I sincerely hope my contributions prove useful to all students of the course who find their way to this repository.
+As always, I sincerely hope my contributions prove useful to all students of the course who find their way to this repository.